dalehenrich/RowanCrooked9/README.md

 # RowanCrooked9

-Manually constructed test cases for [GemTalk/Rowan project](https://github.com/GemTalk/Rowan).
+Collection of manually constructed test cases for [GemTalk/Rowan project](https://github.com/GemTalk/Rowan).

+These are disk structure inconsistencies that have been introduced by mistakes during `git merge` or by manual manipulation of the files and directories.

 ## Summary of Crooked Specs